The Minnesota Ballet office in our new quarters:

 Laura Goodman trained at the School of the Minnesota Ballet and attended summer programs at the School of American Ballet Theatre of New York, North Carolina School of the Arts, and Royal Winnipeg Ballet School.
 She danced with the Minnesota Ballet, City Ballet of San Diego, and as principal guest artist with regional ballet companies.
 Laura attended teacher workshops led by David Howard and Beverly Spell and has over twelve years of teaching students of all ages and abilities.

 Paige Kohler graduated from the School of the Minnesota Ballet and also studied at summer intensives at North Carolina School for the Arts, Joffrey New York, Boston Ballet, and Joffrey Midwest.
-She has danced professionally in the area and served as dance captain for Duluth Playhouse musicals.
-On the Education Team at the Duluth Playhouse, she has also co-directed and run the ballet program for the Spooner School of Dance since 2002.
+She has danced professionally in the area along with co-owning a dance studio in Wisconsin since 2002.
+She has choreographed for the Ballet’s Celebrity Dance Challenge along with Denfeld’s musicals, and Playhouse shows such as Cats, Rock of Ages, Chicago, and many others.
+She is also AMERICAN BALLET THEATRE® certified, Pre-Primary-Level 5.

 Alex Loch comes to ballet from a background in gymnastics.
 At St. Cloud University he earned a B.A. in English with a minor in dance.
 In Seattle he danced with Khambatta Dance Company and taught ballroom, Latin, and swing dance.
 He danced with the Minnesota Ballet in the 2010–11 season as a trainee.